SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 Oh, if you haven't noticed yet - the `-C` argument changes the working directory of Meson, so it's necessary only when you're outside of it.
 I assume that we `cd`'d into it in previous step, so we don't need it now.
-I'll also stop adding it to future example invocations, just remember that it exists.
+I'll also stop adding it to future example invocations, just remember that it exists and that Meson's working directory must be the one that was generated via `meson setup` for most commands.

 Let's look at the output: